achengli/py_ofdm/README.md

 - The methods `encode()` and `decode()` operate with a complex signal, suitable for quadrature modulation of a carrier.
 The `nyquistmodem` module converts between a complex signal and a double-sampled real signal for basedband modulation.

-- `crosscorrelation` now finds just the cross-correlation value at a fixed sample (nIFFT) for a sliding window of width nCyclic
+- `crosscorrelation` finds the cross-correlation value at a fixed sample (nIFFT) for a sliding window of width nCyclic

-- `imPilots` now returns the sum of the squares of the imaginary part of the pilots
+- `imPilots` returns the sum of the squares of the imaginary part of the pilots